-Karl has created soundtracks for many documentaries and commercials and composed themes for numerous television shows.
-He has also been fortunate to be asked to curate shows at the Auckland Town Hall and Auckland Museum, and collaborated with iconic New Zealand guitarist the late Ben Tawhiti on the soundtrack to Nova Paul’s experimental 16mm short film “This Is Not Dying”, which has screened at the George Pompidou Centre in Paris.
+Karl has an established track record in music to picture, having created soundtracks for numerous documentaries and commercials and composed themes for many television shows.
+In 2013 he was the recipient of the APRA PDA award for film and television and attended the celebrated ASCAP Film Scoring Workshop at New York University.
+He has curated musical events at the Auckland Town Hall and War Memorial Museum, and collaborated with iconic New Zealand guitarist the late Ben Tawhiti on the soundtrack to Nova Paul’s experimental 16mm short film “This Is Not Dying”, which has screened at the George Pompidou Centre in Paris.

 The son of a filmmaker and a writer, Karl brings to his work a sensitive ear and a passion for the marriage of music, imagery, and story-telling past, present, and future.